What is Aspergillus Mold?

 Aspergillus Flavus is another type of mold.
 This produces carcinogenic mycotoxins, which can contaminate food.
-The surface of the Aspergillus Flavus is yellow-green and has a red brown tint on the underneath.
+The surface of the Aspergillus Flavus is yellow-green and has a red-brown tint on the underneath.

 Aspergillus Fumigatus is the most toxic of the aspergillus mold family.
 People who are exposed to this type of mold can develop hypersensitivity to the mold, causing them to potentially develop a severe allergy to it.

 This specific type of mold can be found growing on decomposing organic material.
 The Aspergillus Fumigatus is a bit different from other molds in that it thrives off colder temperatures than most.
-The mold can grow in a temperature as low as 68 degrees Fahrenheit.
+The mold can grow in temperature as low as 68 degrees Fahrenheit.

 One serious health risk that aspergillus mold can bring on is known as Allergic Bronchopulmonary Aspergillosis.
-This affects the person’s immune system and can cause a lot of harmful symptoms.
+This affects a person’s immune system and can cause a lot of harmful symptoms.
 It can bring on fever, loss of appetite, malaise, coughing up mucus or blood, wheezing, or even sepsis.

 Removing the Mold